Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Here’s a really great visual representation of how a centrifugal air compressor works from FS Elliot, who are a global manufacturer of Centrifugal Manufacturers based in the US!
+Here’s a really great visual representation of how a centrifugal air compressor works from FS Elliot, who is a global manufacturer of Centrifugal Manufacturers based in the US!

 Rotary Vane Air Compressor

 Here’s a video from Gardner Denver which really shows off the inside of their rotary vane vacuum pump, but ultimately that’s just compression in reverse, so it still demonstrates the same working principles of a Rotary Vane Air Compressor.
-Gardner Denver need no introduction as one of the world leading names mission critical flow control products.
+Gardner Denver needs no introduction as one of the world-leading names mission-critical flow control products.